MIDS-scaling-up/v2/week02/hw/README.md

 #### Create Default VPC
 ```
 aws ec2 create-default-vpc
-aws ec2 describe-vpcs
+aws ec2 describe-vpcs | grep VpcId
-(find the vpc-id of the one you just created)
+# find the vpc-id of the one you just created
 ```
 **NOTE: If you receive an UnauthorizedOperation error when creating the default VPC, ensure that you added the AdministratorAccess role to the Group you created above**

 #### Create Public and Private security groups
 ```
+# Use the VpcId from the previous step
 aws ec2 create-security-group --group-name PublicSG --description "Bastion Host Security group" --vpc-id vpc-XXXXXXXX
-(use the default vpc-id from above)

 # Extract GroupID of the Public security group created in the previous step
 aws ec2 describe-security-groups | grep -A4 PublicSG | grep GroupId